 Our students and early career researchers are provided with a bespoke training programme, alongside the high-quality programmes already offered at Imperial College London, Public Health England, King’s College London and MRC Toxicology Unit at the University of Cambridge, to ensure they are equipped with the right skills and experience to become first-class researchers and future leaders in their field.

-The Joint Training Programme, led by Dr Fred Piel and Dr Stephanie Wright, supported by Joint Training Committee, develops activities supporting the Centre students and early career researchers' academic progress, facilitate a broad training experience, organise academic events (e.g. annual postgraduate symposium to showcase student work) and bring the students’ perspective to the Centre management structures.
+The Joint Academic Career Development Programme, led by Dr Fred Piel and Dr Stephanie Wright, supported by Joint Academic Career Development Committee, develops activities supporting the Centre students and early career researchers' academic progress, facilitate a broad training experience, organise academic events (e.g. annual postgraduate symposium to showcase student work) and bring the students’ perspective to the Centre management structures.

-The Joint Training Programme Committee consists of representatives from each of the partners in the MRC Centre and the two HPRUs, and student and early career researcher representatives.
+The Joint Academic Career Development Committee consists of representatives from each of the partners in the MRC Centre and the two HPRUs, and student and early career researcher representatives.
 Its role is to guide and support the development of a robust multidisciplinary programme for training the next generation of environmental health scientists affiliated with these units.